chaltenio/connecta.dev-cfp/readme.md

 # Node.js with MongoDB and Docker

-Backend API for a community platform project
+Backend API for a CFP community platform project

 ### Starting the Application with Docker Containers: